purpleprotocol/purplecoin/ROADMAP.md

     - [x] OP `0xcb` InputScriptArgsLen - Pushes the number of script args of the input at the given index to the top of the stack
     - [x] OP `0xcc` GetInputScriptArgAt - Pushes the script argument at the second given index of the input at the first given index to the top of the stack
     - [x] OP `0xcd` SpillInputScriptArgs - Pushes all the script args of the input at the given index to the top of the stack.
+    - [x] OP `0xce` Sqrt - Pops a term from the top of the stack, performs sqrt and pushes it back to the top of the stack.
     - [x] OP `0xcf` PushOut - Pushes a new output to the output stack.
 The following arguments are popped from the stack: `out_amount = Signed128, out_address = Hash160, out_script_hash = Hash160`
     - [x] OP `0xd0` PushOutVerify - Pushes a new output to the output stack and calls Verify.
 The following arguments are popped from the stack: `out_amount = Signed128, out_address = Hash160, out_script_hash = Hash160`
     - [x] OP `0xd1` PushCoinbaseOut - Pushes a coinbase output to the output stack.
 Only valid in the coinbase input.
 The following arguments are popped from the stack: `out_amount = Signed128, out_address = Hash160, out_script_hash = Hash160`